Environmental issues in Peru: Soil erosion

 Peru's topography makes it susceptible to soil erosion.
 The coast of Peru is subject to wind erosion and water erosion is dominant in Sierra.
 Erosion also occurs in the High Selva when vegetation is cleared and in Low Selva where they get much rain on areas under slash and burn practises.
 The use of contoured lines, cover crops and mulching can control erosion to some extent depending on the climate and the slope.
 In addition, traditional methods can be used to prevent erosion like terracing and agroforestry.

+Oil spills

+The Amazon rainforest and the Peruvian coast have suffered the worst consequences of constant oil spills resulting from the extractive activities of private and public companies.
+Between 1997 and 2021, more than 1,002 spills have been recorded nationwide.
+The worst oil spill in Peru's history occurred in January 2022 when crude oil leaked into the Pacific Ocean near La Pampilla, one of the largest refineries owned by the Spanish company Repsol, located in Callao, Lima.

+Between 2000 and 2019, more than 470 oil spills were reported that affected ecosystems and the health of the indigenous population in the Amazon.
+Environmental leaders such as Olivia Bisa Tirko have demanded that the state and the company PetroPeru urgently remediate contaminated territories that leave them without access to food and water.